-The software portion of our project depends on the hardware, so in order to mitigate the risk of the hardware taking longer than expected to debug, we focused on the hardware right from the very start.
-We initially only had one person working on the hardware, but we realized that this task seemed likely infeasible so we now reorganized division of labor so more people are working on the hardware components.
+A large portion of our project depends on the hardware pen working, so we focused on the hardware right from the very start.
+Once we realized this task seemed infeasible for just one person to work on, we reorganized division of labor so more people are working on the hardware components.